utshina/uefi-simple/README.md

 * git
 * wget, unzip, if not using Visual Studio

-__Note:__ If compiling with Visual Studio, you should first apply `gnu-efi-fixes-for-MSVC.patch` to the `gnu-efi\` repository.
-I will try to get this patch integrated into the official gnu-efi tree so that this step can be avoided.

 ## Sub-Module initialization

 For convenience, the project relies on the gnu-efi library (but __not__ on